TryHackMeNow/CyberLab/README.md

 | 4        | em3      | 172.20.40.10      | ATCK   | NAT-Network          |
 |          |          |                   |        |                      |

+All network adapters are configured to use *VirtualBox*'s **NAT-Network** link type.
+This isolates all CyberLab hosts from internet-originating accesses.
+Hosts can still communicate with each other and request internet resources.

 # License Information
 This contribution uses the following free software components: